-The DES3 block-size is the same as DES_BLOCK_SIZE, 8
+The DES3 block-size is the same as DES_BLOCK_SIZE, 8.

-DES3_KEY_SIZE [Constant] DES key size, 24
+DES3_KEY_SIZE [Constant] DES key size, 24.

 int des3_set_key (struct des3_ctx ctx, const uint8_t key) [Function] Initialize the cipher.
 The same function is used for both encryption and decryption.
-Returns 1 on success, and 0 if the key was weak or had bad parity.
-Calling des_encrypt or des_decrypt with a bad key will crash with an assert violation.
+Parity bits are ignored.
+Checks for weak keys, returning 1 if all three keys are good keys, and 0 if one or more key is weak.
+Applications that don't care about weak keys can ignore the return value.